 Ataxia is a degenerative disease of the nervous system.
-Many symptoms of Ataxia can mimic those of being drunk – slurred speech, stumbling, falling, and incoordination.
-All are related to degeneration of the part of the brain, called the cerebellum, that is responsible for coordinating movement.
-Ataxia is a disease that affects people of all ages.
-Age of symptom-onset can vary widely, from childhood to late-adulthood.
-Complications from the disease are serious, oftentimes debilitating, and can be life-shortening.
-Ataxia is an umbrella term used to classify a group of diseases that include:
+Many symptoms of Ataxia mimic those of being drunk, such as slurred speech, stumbling, falling, and incoordination.
+These symptoms are caused by damage to the cerebellum, the part of the brain that is responsible for coordinating movement.
+Ataxia treatment involves a combination of medication to treat symptoms and therapy to improve quality of life.

 Each child of a parent with an autosomal dominant Ataxia gene has a 50% chance of inheriting the Ataxia gene.
 Since the gene is dominant, if a gene is passed on to the child from one parent, the child will develop the disease.
 Men and women are affected equally.

-Autosomal recessive inherited diseases also affect males and females equally, but both parents must be carriers of the Ataxia gene and each must pass on the Ataxia gene to the child for the child to develop the disease.
+Autosomal recessive inherited diseases affect males and females equally, but both parents must be carriers of the Ataxia gene and each must pass on the Ataxia gene to the child for the child to develop the disease.
 Each child of parents who are carriers of a recessive gene have a 25% chance of developing the disease, a 50% chance of inheriting just one of the Ataxia genes, becoming a carrier themselves, and a 25% chance of inheriting no Ataxia genes.
 Because a single recessive Ataxia gene does not cause symptoms, it can be passed on in a family for generations without being recognized.
 Therefore, there can appear to be no “family history” of Ataxia if the disease was inherited as a recessive gene.

-There is a large group of people who have symptoms of Ataxia that usually begin in adulthood and who have no known family history of the disease.
-This is called Sporadic Ataxia and can be difficult to diagnose.
-There are many acquired and hereditary causes of Ataxia which must be ruled out before a diagnosis of Sporadic Ataxia can be made.
+Sporadic Ataxia occurs without any evidence that it was inherited from a family member.
+It can be difficult to diagnose.
+Other forms of Ataxia must be ruled out before a diagnosis of Sporadic Ataxia can be made.
+This disease is termed “neurodegenerative” because the nerve cells in the cerebellum gradually disappear over time without a known cause.
 Sporadic Ataxia can be either “pure cerebellar” if only the cerebellum is affected or cerebellar plus, if the Ataxia is accompanied by additional symptoms such a neuropathy, dementia, or weakness, rigidity, or spasticity of the muscles.
 Disability may be greater and progress more quickly with the cerebellar plus form of Sporadic Ataxia.